 Each Thematic Working Group will comprise a chair, a co-chair, and 3-8 leading experts in their respective fields, selected through a peer-referral process.
 The chair and co-chair will be responsible for developing a work-program for the group, ensuring delivery, and monitoring results.
 KNOMAD’s outputs include policy notes, data, research papers and books, conferences, capacity building workshops, and pilot projects.

-A KNOMAD Advisory Committee will be chaired by a member of the World Bank Group’s senior management, and comprising a high level representative of the largest donor to the trust fund, an eminent academic scholar, the ex officio current chair of the GFMD, the ex officio upcoming chair of the GFMD, the ex officio chair of the GMG, and a representative from civil society.
+A KNOMAD Advisory Committee will be chaired by a member of the World Bank Group’s senior management, and comprising a high level representative of the largest donors to the trust fund, an eminent academic scholar, the ex officio current chair of the GFMD, the ex officio past chair and the ex officio upcoming chair of the GFMD, the ex officio chair of the GMG, and a representative from civil society.
 The Advisory Committee will provide strategic vision and direction for the KNOMAD and make recommendations on the work program.